Drako to Amplify Livingtree Tiered Social Network® Development and Cybersecurity Strength

 3. Regular two-way, meaningful communication between family members and school staff, and, to the extent practicable, in a language that family members can understand.

 Livingtree’s school communication platform addresses every aspect of parent-teacher communication, enables campus and district wide dissemination of information, encourages collaboration with community organizations, and grants every community equitable access.

 Families join our teachers from a variety of circumstances and cultures.
 Moving beyond beginning of school introductions to partnership takes planning and effort.
 True family engagement is a year long process.

 Teaching Tolerance has excellent resources available to guide teachers in partnering with ALL families throughout the year to achieve ultimate student success.
 From this attitudinal survey to guidance on respect, their resources can simplify planning.
 Attitude and respect are paramount to developing and maintaining family relationships.
 Three key respect takeaways:

 Communicating in home language, reaching every parent where they are, and allowing two way conversation between all families are key steps in realizing respect and transparency.
-Technology in the form of a single, secure platform can provide this and be a cornerstone in achieving your engagement plans, transparency, and mutual respect this year.
+Technology in the form of a single, secure platform like Livingtree’s School Communication System can provide this and be a cornerstone in achieving your engagement plans, transparency, and mutual respect this year.